core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #4 - YANG list instance

-To retrieve a list instance, the CoOL client MUST use an "instance-identifier" with a SID set to the targeted list and the key(s) set to the value(s) associated to the targeted instance.
+To retrieve a list instance, the CoOL client MUST use an 'instance-identifier' with a SID set to the targeted list and the key(s) set to the value(s) associated to the targeted instance.

 In this example, the CoOL client requests the instance of the list "/interfaces/interface" (SID 1533) associated to the name "eth0".
 The response returned by the CoOL server contains the targeted list instance formatted as YANG container.